Page last updated: June 24, 2020

 The motion for the Receiver’s Borrowing Order has been rescheduled to May 15, 2020.

-On May 11, 2020, the Receiver filed a motion with the Court for an order (the “Receiver’s Borrowing Order”) to, among other things, increase the Receiver’s Borrowings Charge (as defined in paragraph 22 of the Receivership Order) from (i) $16,000,000 to $43,300,000 for Clover, and (ii) from $13,000,000 to $20,200,000 for Halo, with some flexibility to allocate a limited amount from one project to the other, and in both cases, increasing the interest rate for additional borrowings from 5% to 8% plus a 1% advance fee for all additional advances in excess of the originally approved amounts.
+On May 10, 2020, the Receiver filed a motion with the Court for an order (the “Receiver’s Borrowing Order”) to, among other things, increase the Receiver’s Borrowings Charge (as defined in paragraph 22 of the Receivership Order) from $2,000,000.00 to $5,500,000.00 and increase the rate from 5% to 8% plus a 1% advance fee for all additional advances in excess of the originally approved amount.

 On the same date, the Receiver filed its First Report (the “First Report”) with the Court to provide the Court with the information with respect to: